Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Shame thrives in the gap between expectation and reality.

-If you’re expected to wake up at 6 AM, journal, do yoga, make a protein-packed breakfast, check emails, and start work with energy and focus , but your body and brain resist that rhythm, you start to think the problem is you.
+If you're expected to wake up at 6 AM, journal, do yoga, make a protein-packed breakfast, check emails, and start work with energy and focus, but your body and brain resist that rhythm, you start to think the problem is you.
+You don't question whether the morning routine is incompatible with your sleep cycle or executive functioning needs.
+You blame yourself for not being "disciplined" enough.
+For being lazy.
+For lacking willpower.

-Part III: Neurotypical Success ≠ Universal Success
+Part III: Neurotypical Success Is Not Universal Success

-But these aren't universal metrics of worth.
-They're culturally conditioned values that ignore the very real diversity in how human brains operate.
+What does it even mean to "function well"?
+For most of us, the default answer is neurotypical productivity: efficiency, routine, emotional regulation, consistency, social ease.
+But these aren't universal metrics of human worth.
+They're culturally conditioned values that ignore the real diversity in how brains operate.

 Finding one morning ritual that helps you feel grounded, even if it's just brushing your teeth with music playing.